SparshaSaha/Hand-Gesture-Recognition-Using-Background-Elllimination-and-Convolution-Neural-Network/README.md

 Bring your hand in the **Green Box** drawn inside **Video Feed** window in order to see the predictions.
 Look in demo for some visual clarity.

-## VERY IMPORTANT NOTE FOR THE DEVELOPERS USING THIS

-The trained tensorflow model isn't present in the repo.
-Thus you guys need to run *ModelTrainer.ipynb* before you run *ContinuousGesturePredictor.py*

 ## Demo of how things look on the go

 Well now it's time for some demo.